rcl-ssl/docs/autorenew/test.md

 ![install](../images/autorenew_test/func5.png)

 {: .information }
-The 'Certificate-Schedule-Renewal-Automatic' function will automatically run on a weekly basis and automatically renew certificates that are about to expire.
+The 'Certificate-Schedule-Renewal-Automatic' function will run on a weekly basis and automatically renew certificates that are about to expire.
 There is no need to manually run the 'Certificate-Schedule-Renewal-Manual' function apart from manual testing.

 Ensure you add the certificates you want to automatically renew in the Environmental variable when you [Configure](configure.md#add-the-environment-variables) the function.